logzio/public-api/endpoints/README.md

 # Endpoints API

 ## General
-The Endpoints API allows creating, updating, reading and deleting of endpoints
+The Endpoints API allows creating, updating, reading and deleting of endpoints.
+In each one of the create/update API's using an additional test=true URL parameter can be used to test the endpoint without actually create/update it

 ## License
 Using the Logz.io API requires a special license from Logz.io, and an API token which can be generated here: https://app.logz.io/#/dashboard/settings/shared-tokens